carolinalaser/zencart-taxjar/readme.txt

 Copy all the files in the usual manner.
+No core overwrites.

+Install the TaxJar library using Composer.
+Details here: https://github.com/taxjar/taxjar-php

-No core overwrites, but two easy mods to two template files:
+Then two easy mods to two template files:

 *************** 1/2
 To YOUR_TEMPLATE/templates/tpl_checkout_success_default.php, add ths at the end of the file.